Thame: Social and economic history

 Thame Poor Law Union was established in 1835 and the following year a new workhouse designed by George Wilkinson was built on Oxford Road.
-In the 20th century the building became the premises of Rycotewood College of further education.
-In 2003 with two other colleges of further education to form Oxford and Cherwell College, now City of Oxford College.
+In the 20th century, the building became the premises of Rycotewood College of further education.
+In 2003, it merged with two other colleges of further education to form Oxford and Cherwell College, now City of Oxford College.